panzerdp/dmitripavlutin.com/content/posts/107-type-checking/index.md

 In simple words, if `missingVar` is not defined, `typeof missingVar` evaluates to `'undefined'`.

+This way, you can use `typeof` to detect if a variable is not defined: `typeof missingVar === 'undefined'` evaluates to `true` if `missingVar` is not defined.

 Follow the post [3 Ways to Check if a Variable is Defined in JavaScript](/javascript-defined-variable-checking/) to read more about not defined variables.

 ## 2. *instanceof* operator

+Ok, `typeof` let's you detect the primitive type of the variable.
+But what about more complex object-oritented type checking?

-You've defined a class `Pet`, and then created an instance of that class `myPet`:
+For example, you've defined a class `Pet`, and then created an instance of that class `myPet`:

 ```javascript
 class Pet {